 - For women older than age 43, there are insufficient data to recommend a limit on the number of embryos

 These embryo numbers are recommended for women with favorable prognoses.
-For patients who have failed to become pregnant after at least two IVF cycles, or who have a less favorable prognosis, the doctor may consider adding one additional embryo.
+For women who have failed to become pregnant after at least 2 IVF cycles, or who have a less favorable prognosis, the doctor may consider adding 1 additional embryo.
 The guidelines apply to both fresh and frozen embryos.

-Success Rates.
 Not all IVF cycles result in pregnancy, and not all IVF-achieved pregnancies result in live births.
-When a woman’s own eggs are used, results are better with fresh embryos than frozen embryos.
-According to the most recent statistics from the U.S. Centers for Disease Control (CDC), about 29% of ART cycles (mostly IVF) with fresh embryos resulted in a live birth of one or more babies.
-Success rates provided by fertility clinics are not always a reliable indicator as they depend on many variables, especially the age of the woman.
+When a woman's own eggs are used, results are better with fresh embryos than frozen embryos.
+Success rates depend on many factors, especially the age of the woman.

 The main risk of IVF is the consequences of multiple pregnancies.
-Multiple pregnancies increase the risks for a mother and her babies.
+Multiple pregnancies increase the chance of health problems for a mother and her babies.
 In particular, there is increased risk for premature delivery and low birth weight.
 These factors can cause heart and lung problems and developmental disabilities in children.

 Intracytoplasmic Sperm Injection (ICSI)